blackix/blackix/README.md

 Current integration supports Rift DK2 and backward compatible with all previous Rifts and prototypes.
 Timewarp technique support has been added into this integration.
 The new technique called Timewarp intends to reduce motion-to-photon latency.
 This technique re-projects the scene to a more recently measured orientation during the distortion rendering phase.
-Implemented for both DX11 and OpenGL, so far for Windows only (we are working on adding Mac and Linux support).
-Oculus integration should work on Mac too, but without timewarp support yet.
+Implemented for both DX11 and OpenGL, on Windows and Mac (we are working on adding Linux support too).

 Full list of Oculus-related console commands is included in UE4-Oculus.txt file.